-If there’s one ancient site, I will encourage you not to miss on a day trip from Dublin; it’s Newgrange.
+If there’s one ancient site, I will encourage you not to miss it on a day trip from Dublin; it’s Newgrange.

 This stone chamber dates back to 3,200 – 3,100 B.C!
 Yep, these Neolithic tombs are older than the Pyramids of Giza, Stonehenge, and the Minoan Palace of Knossos.

-Make sure to walk around Newgrange and look at the 97 kerbstones surrounding the tomb.
+Walk around Newgrange and look at the 97 kerbstones surrounding the tomb.
 Some of these kerbstones still have faint traces of megalithic art etched into them.
 (The best example is the entry kerbstone).